 MATISSE has four dispersive elements for the L&M bads, and two for the N band.
-For the L&M band, four dispersive elements providing five resolutions are available, for the N-band two dispersive elements are available.

-The Very High or High+ grism can be used in two orders in the L&M bands and will provide a resolution of a few thousand.
-Precise values for the grism are currently being characterized.
+For the L&M band, four dispersive elements providing four resolutions are available, for the N-band two dispersive elements are available.
+The High+ grism can be used in two orders in the L&M bands and will provide a resolution of a few thousand (Table 3).